-Prerequisites: READ 0302; ENGL 0302; MATH 0303; and admissions in the Associate Degree Nursing Program.
+(0-6) Credit: 2 Prerequisites: READ 0302, ENGL 0302, MATH 0303, and admissions in the Associate Degree Nursing program.
+Corequisites: RNSG 2213.

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.